-Why third space programs and young people?
+Why young people?

-Third space programs (which are operating anytime when youth aren't at home or attending school) can be a powerful place for learning, connection, and innovation.
-They provide the safe space many youth need during the out-of-school time hours and a place where they can take risks with caring adults to support them.
 Hiring young people who are in high school extends the mission to supporting workbased learning.
 However, we need to understand the role of youth workers, consider the possibilities, prepare other staff to serve as mentors and co-workers, and support the youth employee themselves as they enter the workforce.